everycure-org/matrix/docs/src/getting_started/onboarding_guide.md

 ### Docker

 Make sure you have [docker](https://www.docker.com/) and [docker-compose](https://docs.docker.com/compose/) installed.
 Docker can be downloaded directly from the from the [following page](https://docs.docker.com/desktop/install/mac-install/).

-Once installed, proceed with the following command:
+Once installed and launched, proceed with the following command:

 ```bash
 brew install docker-compose